Red Digital Cinema: Red One

-The Red One first debuted in 2007 was Red Digital Cinema's first production camera.
-It captures up to 120 frames per second at 2K resolution and 60 frames per second at 4K resolution.
+The Red One debuted in 2007 was Red Digital Cinema's first production camera.
+It captures up to 30 frames per second at 4K resolution and 120 frames per second at 2K resolution.
 Its "Mysterium" sensor was acquisitioned for use with the proprietary RAW format called Redcode.
-By 2010, Red began selling upgrades to a 14 megapixel sensor called the "M-X".
+By 2010, Red began selling upgrades to a 14 megapixel sensor called the "Mysterium-X" or "M-X" for short.
 The Red One has been reviewed as having effectively the same quality as 35 mm film.
 The Red One was made out of aluminum alloy, and the body alone weighs 10 lb.

-It was used to shoot Che, The Informant, and The Girl with the Dragon Tattoo.
-In 2010, Red released the Red Epic, which was used to shoot The Amazing Spider-Man, The Hobbit, Prometheus, Pirates of the Caribbean: On Stranger Tides and The Great Gatsby as well as many other feature films.
+It was used to shoot Che, The Informant, The Social Network, and The Girl with the Dragon Tattoo.